Mastering Insect Metamorphosis: Hormonal Control, PTTH-Ecdysone Axis, and JH Titers (2026 Update)

 This is seen in some terrestrial insects that have aquatic larvae, e.g. Mayflies, dragonflies, and stoneflies.

-Incomplete metamorphosis involves an abrupt moult from the wingless, often gilled ( having gills) naiad to the winged adult which is terrestrial or aerial and respire by trachea.
+Incomplete metamorphosis involves an abrupt moult from the wingless, often gilled ( having gills) naiad to the winged adult which is terrestrial or aerial and respires by trachea.
 This moult takes place in the air after the naiad has crawled above the water line.

 3. Gradual Metamorphosis or Pauro-metabolous development:

-Here the newly hatched creature resembles the adult in general body form but has legs wings and external genital appendages.
+Here the newly hatched creature resembles the adult in general body form but has legs, wings and external genital appendages.

 The young ones or the nymphs, undergo several stages of successive moulting to become an adult,e.g. grasshoppers, aphids, stink bugs etc.